mylioja/SourceNormalizer/README.md

 ### Use the `recursive_directory_iterator`

-I traditionally use a piece of my own code for this.
+I traditionally use a piece of my own code for iterating within directories.
 In Posix compatible systems it uses `opedir`, `readdir`, and `closedir` to do the trick.
 Under windows it emulates those functions with `FindFirstFile`, `FindNextFile`, and `FindClose`.